 The critical data identifies, in general, the areas of Final critical habitat for the species.
 Critical habitat constitutes areas considered essential for the conservation of a listed species.
 These areas provide notice to the public and land managers of the importance of the areas to the conservation of this species.
 Special protections and/or restrictions are possible in areas where Federal funding, permits, licenses, authorizations, or actions occur or are required.
 This species is listed as an endangered species by the USFWS.
+This species is only found in the Southern California Region.

-Data Units: integer
+Data Units: Integer - see definitions below